Kitware/vtk-js/Sources/Rendering/Core/Property/api.md

 Turn on/off fast culling of polygons based on orientation of normal with respect to camera.
 If frontface culling is on, polygons facing towards camera are not drawn.

-### releaseGraphicsResources(win)

-Release any graphics resources that are being consumed by this property.
-The parameter window could be used to determine which graphic resources to release.